Skip to main content

 There are several different ways to find a research mentor.
 First, find someone whose research is of interest to you.

-1. Divisional and department websites: Explore the websites of departments and divisions that fit with your interests.
+1. School and department websites: Explore the websites of departments and schools that fit with your interests.
 They will list the faculty working in those departments.
 Click on various faculty members to see the type of research they are conducting to find some that interests you.
 Don’t limit yourself to just you major department, particularly if you have multidisciplinary interests.

-1. Graduate students: Talk with graduate students in your department; TAs for your classes are a great place to start.
-Grad students have a good sense of the type of research being done in the department and can offer ideas about faculty members who are particularly good at working with undergraduates.
+3. Graduate students or postdocs: Talk with graduate students or postdocs in your department; TAs for your classes are a great place to start.
+You can also consider reaching out to graduate students (or postdocs) in the research group that you would like to join.
+Grad students and postdocs have a good sense of the type of research being done in the department and can offer ideas about faculty members who are particularly good at working with undergraduates.
+They may also be interested in taking on an undergraduate to train.

-1. UC San Diego Faculty Profiles (UC San Diego Health ONLY): This site allows you to search in several ways to find faculty working in particular areas.
+5. UC San Diego Faculty Profiles (lists UC San Diego Health faculty ONLY): This site allows you to search utilizing keywords to find faculty working in particular areas within health sciences.

-2. REAL Portal: The Research Experience & Applied Learning (REAL) Portal helps students discover internships and other hands-on experiential learning opportunities.
+6. REAL Portal: The Research Experience & Applied Learning (REAL) Portal helps students discover internships and other hands-on experiential learning opportunities posted by faculty and external companies/agencies.

 Recorded "How to Find a Mentor" Information Session